mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-06-04-computer-science-isnt-it.md

 title: Computer Science isn't IT
 categories:
 ---
-If I tell people that I&#8217;m enrolled in a computer science degree, most people don&#8217;t know what it is, they just assume I fix computers.
+If I tell people that I'm enrolled in a computer science degree, most people don't know what it is, they just assume I fix computers.
-There&#8217;s a great paragraph on wikipedia that explains my frustration &#8220;The general public sometimes confuses computer science with careers that deal with computers (such as the noun Information Technology), or think that it relates to their own experience of computers, which typically involves
+There's a great paragraph on wikipedia that explains my frustration &#8220;The general public sometimes confuses computer science with careers that deal with computers (such as the noun Information Technology), or think that it relates to their own experience of computers, which typically involves